hmofrad/CS1550/lab5/README.md

   <li>Use Ctrl + A, and then X to exit</li>
 </ul>

-<p>After impementing this lab, new inode diagram will look like this:</p>
+<p>This lab is about adding a doubly-indirect block.
+After implementing this lab, new inode diagram will look like this:</p>

 ![XV6 new inode Diagram](https://raw.githubusercontent.com/hmofrad/CS1550/master/lab5/inodeDiagram.jpg)